Otome game

-An otome game (Note: /ˈoʊtoʊmeɪ/) (乙女ゲーム, otome gēmu) is a story-based romance video game targeted towards women with a female protagonist as the player character.
+An otome game (Note: /ˈoʊtoʊmeɪ/) (乙女ゲーム, otome gēmu) is a story-based romance video game targeted towards women, in which the player plays as the female protagonist or experiences the story from the perspective of a fully characterized female protagonist while making choices for her.
 Generally one of the goals, besides the main story goal, is to develop a romantic relationship between the female main player character and one of the secondary lead characters, who are usually male.